searge/k8s-controller/docs/controlplane/README.md

 ## Prerequisites

-- Mac with Apple Silicon (M1/M2) or Intel processor
+- Fedora Linux or any other Linux distribution
 - Podman installed
 - Basic understanding of Kubernetes concepts
 - Terminal with sudo privileges